After a difficult year and months of rain, thethis this year's harvest is marked by significant variation and disappointing yields.

 • Protein content: average >11%

-Because farmers are the best people to talk about it, read the testimony of Alexandre, a VIVESCIA farmer-cooperator in Aube, who shares his experience with us:
+Since farmers are the best people to talk about it, read the story of Alexandre, a VIVESCIA cooperative farmer in the Aube region, who shares his experience with us:

-Every year, Grands Moulins de Paris publishes regional harvest reports that take into account the specific characteristics of the wheat that will supply each of our mills.
+Every year, Grands Moulins de Paris publishes regional harvest reports that take into account the specific characteristics of the wheat that will be supplied to each of our mills.

-These letters contain advice from our specialists for all our artisan baker customers to help them adapt to these specificities.
-This information is backed up with local details, which are all the more necessary in a context of heterogeneous harvests.
-To provide verified and summarized information regarding the heterogeneity of the harvests, we take the time in each of our mills to carry out all the necessary tests.
+These letters contain advice from our specialists for all our artisan bakers, to help them adapt to these specific conditions.
+This information is backed up by local details, which are all the more necessary given the variability of this year’s harvest.
+To provide verified and synthesized information regarding the variability of the harvests, we take the time at each of our mills to conduct all necessary tests.

 Once the wheat is in our mills, what happens next?

-While we wait to share these regional harvest letters with you soon, we invite you to dive into the heart of the process with testimonials from employees working on the new harvest.
+While we look forward to sharing these regional harvest reports with you soon, we invite you to get a behind-the-scenes look at the process through the stories of the team members working on the new harvest.

 Meetings with: